European Lifelong Learning Indicators: Learning to know – the formal education system

 The dimension of learning to know predominantly assesses the learning of young people within the formal education system.
 By including data on the formal system, ELLI measures the input and outcomes of the area in which most ministries of education allocate the majority of their budget and on which policy decision making and policy directions currently place their emphasis.
 In terms of investment, this dimension contains indicators on total expenditure on education and training.
 The range of learning opportunities for formal education that are included in ELLI are pre-school, school, higher education and adult education institutions.
 This pillar also measures learning outcomes from traditional core disciplines such as math, science and reading in secondary schools, as well as completion and attainment rates for post-secondary education.
-The learning to know pillar covers the majority of the political priorities related to education as stated by European member states.European Council.
-Europe 2010: A new European strategy for growth and jobs.
-European Council, 2010.
+The learning to know pillar covers the majority of the political priorities related to education as stated by European member states.